MRBl00die/MR-Bl00die-Texture-Pack/README.md

 For those who do not know how to use the new Injector that puts the textures in high quality and improved you can see this tutorial from here: https://youtu.be/39j_GWdw5ws?t=76 1:16

-You can go to https://github.com/MRBl00die/MR-Bl00die-Texture-Pack/releases/ For looking more versions.